 Smoked Cheese: A How-to Guide

-Smoked cheese is typically only seen at high-end grocers or specialty stores and they come with a price tag.
+Smoked cheese is typically only seen at high-end grocers or specialty stores and it comes with a price tag.
 Luckily, if you’ve got any type of grill at home, you can easily recreate those expensive results over and over again with fantastic results.
 Plus, you get to have a lot of fun doing it!
-Here’s what you’ll need:

-A cool day (the internal temperature of your grill needs to stay well below 90 degrees F)
+- A cool day.
+You do not want to be smoking this cheese when the temperature is hot outside.
+The internal temperature of your grill needs to stay well below 90 degrees F.

 Best Cheese for Smoking

 Feel free to choose your favorite cheese to smoke, though I do recommend hard or semi-hard cheeses for smoking.
 Soft cheeses have a tendency to take on too much smoke flavor, as well as giving you trouble keeping them from falling through your grill grates.